Lessons in bus etiquette!

 Travel cards are a go…

 Here the buses are around 1.40€ for a single ticket.
 But there is a travel card (as one of my language exchange partners explained to me) tarjeta transporte pass, that you can buy from most places such as newsagents, shopping centres or tobacos shops.
-It costs 7€ and can be topped up at machines at most stops.
+The card can be topped up at most stops and costs around 7€.

 No swipey, no likey…

-I suddenly realise that I haven’t swiped my bus card!
-I’ve been told there are big fines for not doing so and inspectors step on to check quite regularly.
-So that’s why everyone is looking at me in a peculiar way!
-Do they think I’m trying to dodge my fare?
-Maybe they’re all waiting for an inspector to pounce on me at the next stop.
-I already get the feeling that travel cards are taken quite seriously here!
-I look out of the window.
-I’m too embarrassed by now to lean over and swipe my card.
-I’m only making 2 stops, so not too much harm done surely?
-At least I know what I need to do next time to prevent all these disapproving glances and stares, and somehow I don’t think I’m going to forget!
-Thankfully when I get to my stop there is no Spanish version of Inspector Blakey from on the buses waving his clipboard at me!
+I just looked out of the window.
+Too embarrassed to swipe it by that point.
+I was only making 2 stops, so not too much harm done surely?
+At least I knew what I needed to do next time to prevent all those disapproving glances and stares, and somehow I don’t think I was going to forget!
+Thankfully when I got to my stop there was no Spanish version of Inspector Blakey from On The Buses waving his clipboard at me!

 Discover more from Travelling Teacher Shenanigans